-ESXi no longer supports RealTek Network drivers.
-To be able to install ESXi with the drivers on the installable users will have to create a custom ISO.
-Keep in mind these are unsupported drivers by VMware, so use at your own risk.
-Normally I would use my trusty ESXi-Customizer GUI program but it is no longer supported for ESXi 6 there CLI is still supported.
-However, I’d rather rely on the VMware supported tools vs. 3rd party as you never know when 3rd party tools will go away.
+ESXi no longer supports Realtek Network drivers nor are they included on the installation ISO.
+However, if you want to install ESXi with the Realtek drivers, then users will have to create a custom ISO.
+Keep in mind these drivers are NOT supported by VMware and should be used at your own risk.
+Normally, I would use my trusty ESXi-Customizer GUI program but it is no longer supported for ESXi 6.
+In replacement they offer a CLI supported program.
+However, instead of learning another 3rd party tool I’d rather rely on the VMware tools provided to me.
 VMware enables users to create custom ISOs via PowerCLI and in this blog I’ll explain how I used PowerCLI create my ISO.
-Keep in mind these are the steps that worked for me, your environment may vary.
+Keep in mind these are the steps that worked for me and your environment may vary.

 Tip: If you don’t know PowerCLI try starting here

-–POWERCLI COMMANDS— For each command below I included a screenshot and the actual command allowing to copy, paste, and edit into your environment.
+Now that you have your files and PowerCLI ready follow these steps.
+For the steps below I included a screenshot and the actual commands.
+This will allow you to copy, paste, and edit these commands directly into your environment.

 New-EsxImageProfile -cloneprofile ESXi-6.0.0-20160302001-standard -Name “RealTek8186a”